Skip to main content

 <div className='size-2 bg-brand-500 rounded-full animate-[bounceSubtle_0.6s_ease-in-out_infinite] motion-reduce:animate-none' />

-For functional transitions, we paired motion-reduce:transition-none with the existing transition class.
-The Switch thumb, for example, still moves to the correct position; it just snaps there instead of sliding:
+For functional transitions, I paired motion-reduce:transition-none with the existing transition class.
+The Switch thumb still lands in the right spot; it just snaps there instead of sliding:

 // Switch — functional, snap to final position